-- provides a word processor with the spelling and grammar check facility/predictive text disabled (switched off) to a candidate where it is their normal way of working within the centre, unless an awarding body's specification says otherwise (ICE 14.20) - (where a candidate is to be seated with the main cohort without the use of a powerpoint) checks the battery capacity of the word processor before the candidate's exam to ensure that the battery is sufficiently charged for the entire duration of the exam (ICE 14.21) - ensures the candidate is reminded to ensure that their centre number, candidate number and the unit/component code appear on each page as a header or footer e.g. 12345/8001 - 6391/01 (ICE 14.22) - If a candidate is using the software application Notepad or Wordpad these do not allow for the insertion of a header or footer.
-In these instances once the candidate has completed the examination and printed off his/her typed script, they are instructed to handwrite their details as a header or footer.

-- The candidate is supervised throughout this process to ensure that he/she is solely performing this task and not re-reading their answers or amending their work in any way. - ensures the candidate understands that each page of the typed script must be numbered, e.g., page 1 of 6 (ICE 14.23) ensures the candidate is reminded to save their work at regular intervals. (or where possible, an IT technician will set up 'autosave' on each laptop/tablet (or where possible, an IT technician will set up 'autosave' on each laptop/table to ensure that if there is a complication or technical issue, the candidate's work is not lost) (ICE 14.24) - instructs the candidate to use a minimum of 12pt font and double spacing to make marking easier for examiners (ICE 14.24)
+- provides a word processor with the spelling and grammar check facility/predictive text disabled to a candidate where it is their normal way of working within the centre, unless an awarding body's specification says otherwise (ICE 14.20) - (where a candidate is to be seated with the main cohort without the use of a powerpoint) checks the battery capacity of the word processor before the candidate's exam to ensure that the battery is sufficiently charged for the entire duration of the exam (ICE 14.21) - ensures the candidate is reminded to ensure that their centre number, candidate number and the unit/component code appear on each page as a header or footer e.g. 12345/8001 - 6391/01 (ICE 14.22) - If a candidate is using the software application Notepad or Wordpad these do not allow for the insertion of a header or footer.
+In these instances once the candidate has completed the examination and printed off their typed script, they are instructed to handwrite their details as a header or footer. - The candidate is supervised throughout this process to ensure that they are solely performing this task and not re-reading their answers or amending their work in any way. - ensures the candidate understands that each page of the typed script must be numbered, e.g., page 1 of 6 (ICE 14.23) - ensures the candidate is reminded to save their work at regular intervals (or where possible, an IT technician will set up 'autosave' on each laptop/tablet lost) (ICE 14.24) - instructs the candidate to use a minimum of 12pt font and double spacing to make marking easier for examiners (ICE 14.24)